CONFUSED BY LYME SYMPTOMS OR TESTSCONFUSED BY LYME SYMPTOMS OR TESTS

 If you prefer to learn through interviews, videos, or discussions, explore these additional Lyme disease resources:

-Lyme disease is often difficult to recognize because it does not always follow a clear or predictable pattern.
+Lyme disease can be difficult to recognize because it does not always follow a clear or predictable pattern.
+Patients may need help understanding symptoms, tick bite decisions, testing limitations, prevention strategies, coinfections, and recovery patterns.

 This toolbox is designed to help patients identify patterns, understand symptoms, explore prevention strategies, and take the next step with greater confidence.